MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 ---
 layout: article
-title:  'How to setup a Java edition Server'
+title:  'How to Setup a Java Edition Server'
 name: 'setting-up-java-server'
-desc: 'How to setup a Java edition Server'
+desc: 'How to Setup a Java Edition Server'
 ---

 # Setting up a Minecraft: Java Edition server